 Best of all, when they aren’t using it, their shelter can serve as a place to store all of their toys, so your garden will always look tidy and organised!

 Creating a child-friendly garden that’s still stylish can be difficult.
-Hopefully my top five tips have inspired you and given you ideas on how you can design a garden that your whole family will enjoy!
+Hopefully these tips have inspired you and given you ideas on how you can design a garden that your whole family will enjoy!

 Over to you now.
-Have you used any of our tips to create a child-friendly garden?
+Have you any other tips for how to create a child friendly garden?
 Please let us know in the comments box below.